Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Anti-lock Braking System (ABS): The ABS system helps prevent wheels from locking up during hard braking, which can cause skidding.
 The VSA system complements ABS by ensuring that the vehicle remains stable even when braking hard.

-• Other Safety Features: Many modern vehicles come equipped with additional safety features like hill start assist and agile handling assist.
+• Other Safety Features: Many modern vehicles come equipped with additional safety like hill start assist and agile handling assist.
 These work in tandem with the VSA system to provide a comprehensive safety net for drivers.

 By understanding these key components, technical specifications, and compatibility options, you can appreciate the intricate yet essential role the VSA light plays in ensuring your safety on the road.